The 8 Sweetest Coffees to Satisfy Your Sweet Tooth

 Perhaps one for your next Spanish holiday, the café bombón is a real delight.
 The beverage is a mixture of a 1:1 ratio of espresso and sweetened condensed milk.

-The drink is often served in a glass to show off the separate layers of coffee and condensed milk.
+The drink is often served in a clear glass to showcase the beautiful layers of coffee and condensed milk, creating an enticing visual appeal.

 Frappé

 The frappé is definitely one of the sweetest coffee drinks on the menu of any cafe.
-Originating from Greece as a simple iced coffee, the drink has been transformed into something more akin to a dessert.
+Originating in Greece as a simple iced coffee, this drink has evolved into a dessert-like indulgence.

-Today, frappés are a combination of espresso coffee mixed with flavoured syrups, cold milk, crushed ice, and Chantilly cream.
+Today, frappés are a delightful mix of espresso coffee blended with flavored syrups, cold milk, crushed ice, and topped with Chantilly cream.

 Some large coffee chains even go one step further, combining their frappés with crushed bars of chocolate or cookies such as Oreo.